-As important as it is to learn how to use chess pin, you have to know how you can protect yourself from the procedure as well.
-It’s incredible when you can utilize pin on your rival, however, what to do when you are forced to bear such a technique?
+As important as it is to learn how to use a chess pin, you have to know how you can protect yourself from the procedure as well.
+It’s incredible when you can utilize pin on your rival, however, what you should do when you are forced to defend yourself against such a technique?
 In a perfect world, you ought to have expected the likelihood of that in any case.
-Because you neglected it, doesn’t really mean you’re damned.
-There may yet be an exit plan!
-Here are a couple of regular thoughts you can use to attempt escape from the pin in chess :
+Because you neglected it, it doesn’t really mean you’re damned.
+There may be yet an exit plan!
+Here is a list of regular thoughts you can use to escape from the pin in chess :

 You will have to take a risky move with one of the pieces that have been caught.
 I suggest doing that in cases when you will have to exchange pieces with the same value as a last resort.

-Use a counter-strategy to evacuate the sticking piece.
+Use a counter-strategy to evacuate the pinned piece.
 For example, you can check your opponent’s King and win some time because he will have to deal with the check.
-In general, look for ways to attack the sticking piece or your opponents more valuable pieces.
+In general, look for ways to attack the pinning piece or your opponent’s more valuable pieces.

-Break the strategy by moving a protector in the middle of the stuck pieces (see the picture below).
+Break the strategy by moving a protector in the way to the pinned pieces (see the picture below).

 Tips to gain the best benefits from the chess pin

 The position is the most important thing that you have to consider in order to determine the usefulness of your chess pin.
-However, here we have some of the amazing tips that you can use to make your tactic more interesting.
+However, here we have some tips that you can use to make your tactic more interesting.